rachelbates1/Coding-1-Final/README.md

 # Coding-1-Final
  These are the starter files for F2021 Coding 1 Final My website is a small insight of what my favorite animals are.
-I love
+On this website you will find information on what each animal is about.
+The home page has three links that each are connected to thoughtful,informational, and educational Wikipedia pages.
+I made the website easy to navigate so anyone that uses the website will have a simple and easy time getting to know me better.
+The contact page contains the information to find me and the about page is a simple way to be introduced to what you will find.
+I hope you enjoy the website and learn things abot me that you did not know before!